mangecoeur/document-outline/README.md

 ## Why?

 It's easy to get lost working on long documents - an outline view is a huge help.
-However, the default atom navigator (and its symbol-tree-view outline sibling) don't handle markdown heading hierarchy and don't really make it possible to add in.
-Other projects with similar goals seem to be unmaintained and unmaintainable.
-Plus, thanks to the way we process markdown, we can enable unique features like drag-and-drop reordering of headings in the future.
+With document-outline, jump to headings in your document, and see the currently edited section highlighted in the outline.

 ## See also